Picard groups, pull back and class groups: Abstract

 \section{Abstract}

 Let $S$ be a certain affine algebraic surface over $\QQ$ such that it admits a regular map to $\AF^2/\QQ$.
-We show that any non-trivial torsion line bundle in the relative Picard group $\Pic^0\left(S/\AF^2\right)$ can be pulled back to ideal classes of quadratic fields whose order can be made sufficiently large.
-This gives an affirmative answer to a question raised by Agboola and Pappas, in case of affine algebraic surfaces.
-For a closed point $P\in \AF^2/\QQ$, we show that the cardinality of a subgroup of the Picard group of the fiber $S_P$ remains unchanged when $P$ varies over a Zariski open subset in $\AF^2$.
+We show that any non-trivial torsion element in the Chow group $\CH^1(S)$ can be pulled back to ideal classes of quadratic fields whose order can be made as large as possible.
+This gives an affirmative answer to a question analogous to one raised by Agboola and Pappas, in the case of certain affine algebraic surfaces.
+Spreading out $S$ over $\ZZ$ and for a closed point $P\in \AF^2/\ZZ$, we show that the cardinality of a subgroup of the Picard group of the fiber $S_P$ remains unchanged when $P$ varies over a Zariski open subset in $\AF^2/\ZZ$.
 We also show by constructing an element of odd order $n\geq 3$ in the class group of certain imaginary quadratic fields that the Picard group of $S_P$ has a subgroup isomorphic to $\ZZ/n\ZZ$.